-- Damage to nerves or blood vessels, resulting from the insertion of wires and screws. - Superficial or deep bone infection, osteomyelitis or septic arthritis along the tract of passage of the screw and/or wires, including the chronic drainage of the insertion sites of the bone screws after the removal of the device. - Edema or swelling, possible compartment syndrome. - Joint contracture, subluxation, dislocation or loss of range of motion. - Failure of bone regeneration, development of non-union or pseudoarthrosis. - Fractures of the regenerated bone or caused by the holes of the bone screws, following the removal of the device. - Loosening or breaking of the implants.
+- Damage to nerves or blood vessels, resulting from the insertion of wires and screws. - Superficial or deep bone infection, osteomyelitis or septic arthritis along the tract of passage of the screw and/or wires, including the chronic drainage of the insertion sites of the bone screws after the removal of the device. - Edema or swelling, possible compartment syndrome. - Joint contracture, subluxation, dislocation or loss of range of motion - Failure of bone regeneration, development of non-union or nseudoarthrosis - Fractures of the regenerated bone or caused by the holes of the bone screws, following the removal of the device. - Loosening or breaking of the implants. - Bone damage due to the choice of inadequate implants. - Bone deformity. - Persistence or reappearance of the initial condition that required treatment

-- Bone damage due to the choice of inadequate implants.
-Bone deformity. - Porisistence or reappearance of the initial condition that required treatment. - Repetition of the intervention to replace a component or the entire assembly configuration. - Rejection of the implants or assembly components. - Tissue necrosis following implant insertion. - Pressure on the epidermis caused by external components in case of inadequate distance. - Discrepancy in the length of the limbs. - Excessive operative bleeding.
-Intrinsic risks associated with anesthesia. - Intrinsic risks associated with ane Intractable pain. - Bone seizure, derived from excessive speed of bone cortical perforation with heat generation and bone necrosis. - Vascular disorders, including thrombophlebitis, pulmonary embolus, wound hematoma, avascular necrosis.

-Warning: this device is not approved for fixation or attachment with screws to the posterior elements (peduncles) of the cervical, thoracic or lumbar spine.
+- Repetition of the intervention to replace a component or the entire assembly configuration. - Rejection of the implants or assembly components. - Tissue necrosis following implant insertion. - Pressure on the epidermis caused by external components in case of inadequate distance - Discrepancy in the length of the limbs. - Excessive operative bleeding. - Intrinsic risks associated with anesthesia. - Intractable pain - Bone seizure, derived from excessive speed of bone cortical - perforation with heat generation and bone necrosis.
+Vascular disorders, including thrombophlebitis, pulmonary - embolus wound hematoma avascular necrosis Warning: this device is not approved for fixation or attachment with screws to the posterior elements (peduncles) of the cervical, thoracic or lumbar spine